atomicobject/space-battle-2/docs/game_loop.md

 At the start of each turn, the server will send your client a message that defines the updates that happened on the previous turn.
 This message will be in the format defined in [the spec](./protocol_spec.md#message-from-server).

-On the very first turn, the servers message will include additional info about the configuration of the game.
+On the very first turn, the server's message will include additional info about the configuration of the game.
 This includes details like the size of the map, duration of the game, and time allowed per turn.
 The shape of this info is defined in [game info](./protocol_spec.md#game-info).

 When the game finishes, a final message will be sent from the server that includes the results of the game.
 The format of results can also be found in [the spec](./protocol_spec.md#results).